-Ashoka (Saraca asoca) - This is an excellent herb for balancing the female hormones.
-This herb has amazing healing and health properties for the female reproductive system.
-It helps strengthen the uterus membrane and the urinary tract.
+Ashoka (Saraca asoca) - This can be an excellent herb for balancing the female hormones.
+This herb may has amazing healing and health properties for the female reproductive system.
+It can helps strengthen the uterus membrane and the urinary tract.

 Shilajit (Mineral pitch) - It is known as a natural energy booster.
-It enhances regeneration of cells and prevents free radical mechanism.
-It also helps in minimizing the effect of premenstrual syndrome.
+It may enhances regeneration of cells and prevents free radical mechanism.
+It can also helps in minimizing the effect of premenstrual syndrome.

 Punarnava (Boerhavia diffusa) - This herb has fantastic anti-inflammatory properties.
 It is well known for its swelling reducing properties.

-These ayurvedic herbs are excellent remedies for dry vagina.
-They have amazing medicinal and health giving properties.
+These ayurvedic herbs could be excellent remedies for dry vagina.
+They may have amazing medicinal and health giving properties.
 They have been known to mankind for thousands for years and their healing properties are well established.
 They work naturally with the body’s system and restore health.